ManuelTrajcev/ZombieApocalypse/README.md

 - **Main Menu:** Managed by [`MainMenuManager`](Assets/Scripts/MainMenu/MainMenuManager.cs), allowing players to start or quit the game.
 - **In-Game UI:** Displays ammo, health, score, enemies left, and win/game over screens.

+### Music & SFX

+- **Main Menu:** Managed by [`AudioPlayer`](Assets/Scripts/Misc/AudioPlayer.cs), plays a background music.
+- **WeapoOs SFX:** Each weapon has it's own music clip for a shooting sfx which is played by the Audio Source in ActiveWeapon.
+- **Explosion SFX:** Turrets and SpawnPortals have a Explosion SFX audio clip which is played when they are destroyed.
 ---

 ## Scripts Overview